top of page

 7. Whether they have made or discussed plans of living together in the UK;

-Should UK Visa & Immigration have any concerns about the genuineness of a relationship they will more likely scrutinise their FLR application and possibly look for grounds to justify an application refusal.
+Should UK Visa & Immigration have any concerns about the genuineness of a relationship they will more likely scrutinise their FLR visa application and possibly look for grounds to justify an application refusal.

 Intention to live permanently in the UK